International AP: How to manage and pay international invoices

 3. Global ACH (modern)

 Global ACH (also called international ACH or cross-border ACH) offers a lower-cost alternative to wire transfers by leveraging local clearing networks to send payments internationally.
-It's often used for recurring transactions, like monthly payments to overseas contractors or software vendors.
+It's often used for recurring transactions, like monthly payments to foreign contractors or software vendors.

 Compared to wires, Global ACH is typically cheaper and more predictable in terms of fees.
 Because it uses domestic rails on both ends of the transaction, you avoid high intermediary fees and can often benefit from better exchange rates.
 However, Global ACH payments can take anywhere from one to five business days to process, depending on the countries involved.
 And not all regions support ACH infrastructure, which limits coverage.